Eve-ning/Eve-ning.github.io/_posts/2025-12-21-poison-srs-end-game.md

 Our build departs with many concepts of BG's PSRS but still keeps several tried and tested strategies (across several leagues) intact.
-During our testing, we consistently challenged core-designs with alternatives and we found many areas of improvement which we have documented below.
+During our testing, we consistently challenged core-designs with alternatives, and found many areas of improvement which we have documented below.

 There's quite a few changes: we'll explain the motivations of each with respect